Overview

 • How much time will I spend in the hospital?

-Breast cancer surgeons work closely with plastic surgeons who do breast reconstruction.
+Breast cancer surgeons work closely with the surgeons who do breast reconstruction.
+These surgeons are called plastic surgeons or reconstructive surgeons.
 If you're planning to undergo breast reconstruction, make an appointment to discuss these options, too.

 What you can expect